tiaantiaan/batteryNinja/README.md

 ## Components
 - NodeMCU or ESP8622 module
 - ds18b20 Temperature Sensor
+- 4k7 Ohm resistor for the temperature sensor
 - Resistors for a resistor divider with a 1:10 ratio

+### Resistor divider
+The 10 bit ADC (Analogue to digital converter) of the NodeMCU has a maximum voltage of 3.3V.
+In other words it reads voltages between 0 and 3.3V and turns it into a number between 0 and 1024.
+This number is then converted into voltage in the code.
+The limitation of the ADC does, hovever, mean that the battery voltage has to be scaled down to a maximum of 3.3V.
+We use a resistor divider for this (https://ohmslawcalculator.com/voltage-divider-calculator).
+The maximum voltage of the battery is not 24V because a singe lead acid battery charges at around 13.8V (thus 27.6V for two).
+Assuming a maximum battery value of 33V (just to be safe and to make the math easier), the resistor divider has to scale the voltage down by a factor of 10.
+To achieve this, I chose  a value of 1kOhm for R1 and 9kOhm for R2.
+I actually used nine 1kOhm resistors because I had them around and you don't get a 9kOhm resistor value in most standard resistor ranges (see this thread for other solutions https://forum.arduino.cc/t/a-perfect-10-1-voltage-divider-using-only-one-resistor-value/475575).

+To get better accuracy from the resistor  divider, make sure to use low tolerance resistors.
+E.g. the blue 1% tolerance resistors instead of the typical ones that have 5% tolerance.

 ## Wiring Diagram
 ```